sjmgarnier/php-fpm/README.md

 # php-fpm 7.1x

-Nextcloud 12 can only handle php up to this version 7.1x.
+Nextcloud 12 can only handle php up to this version 7.1x. (use the explicit branch fezzz/php-fpm:7.1) Nextcloud 13 can handle php7.2x (use: fezzz/php-fpm or explicitly fezzz/php-fpm:7.2)

 This php-fpm container is meant to be used together with a webserver and database container.
 It serves the service internally on port 9000.